smart-on-fhir/health-cards/docs/index.md

 * Does not capture a digital record of a signed request (no DID-SIOP Request flow)
 * Does not capture a digital record of the presentation  (no Verifiable Presentation flow)

 In this flow, the user obtains a physical or virtual *Health Card Link* QR code.
-This code can be shared with verifying parties or loaded into a new wallet app by scanning the QR code.
+This code can be shared with verifying parties or loaded into a wallet app by scanning the QR code.
 The *Health Card Link* is a QR code whose payload consists of a minified JSON payload with three properties:

 1. `type` value of `https://smarthealth.cards#1`, identifying this QR code as a *Health Card Link*
 1. `url` value that dereferences to an encrypted Health Card (following the same JWE-based encryption scheme described above)